buildsi/smeagle-demo/README.md

 Toward this goal, there are two demos available:

- - [asp](asp): Which will generate facts and then run the solver clingo to show a result
+ - [asp](asp): Which will generate facts and then run the solver clingo to show a result (this demo is now deprecated)
  - [db](db): Which will generate facts, add to an sqlite database, and then query them for the solver.

+Of the two, the first is now considered deprecated as we've updated Smeagle, and are continue to update the second (more robust) approach to maintaining a database.